Harshini-Nxtwave/fifo-verse-explorer-10/sounds/README.md

 ## Recommended Sound Types

-- For **enqueue**: Use a positive, upbeat sound like a "pop", "click", or "add" sound effect
+- For **enqueue**: Use a simple, crisp click sound (less than 5 seconds)
-- For **dequeue**: Use a different sound like a "whoosh", "swipe", or "remove" sound effect
+- For **dequeue**: Use a different sound like a pop or soft click (less than 5 seconds)

-Make sure the sound files are in MP3 format and are relatively short (less than 1 second) for the best user experience.
+Keep the sounds short and subtle to avoid distracting from the user experience.
+The current implementation uses sounds that are less than 1 second in length, which is ideal for UI interactions.